elbertsoftware/CloudDeveloperUsingMicrosoftAzure/2.5. Project - Deploy Neighborly App with Azure Functions/src/README.md

         # cd into NeighborlyAPI
         cd NeighborlyAPI

-        # install dependencies
+        # install dependencies (--skip-lock is needed when running on macOSSpip)
-        pipenv install
+        pipenv install --skip-lock

-        # go into the shell
+        # go into the shell (use 'exit' to deactivate the environment)
         pipenv shell

+        # cd into NeighborlyAPI again
+        cd NeighborlyAPI

         # test func locally
         func start
         ```